redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/run/README.md

 ### vLLM Model Server

+> IMPORTANT NOTE: At this time, vLLM cannot run Whisper or Faster Whisper models successfully.
+The specific issues are called out below in the instructions.

 The vLLM server can only host one model at a time, please see this [GitHub Issue](https://github.com/vllm-project/vllm/issues/299).

 A separate vLLM server must be deployed for each model type.